 All participating schools are entered into a draw to win a tap water refill station.

-To register for the ‘The Great Gulp’ simply choose a participation date and fill out the registration form.
-Registration is now closed
+To register for the ‘The Great Gulp’ simply choose a participation date and register online.
+Registration is now open

 Tweet your school performing The Great Gulp at #thegreatgulp

 School Activities – Making the most of Your Experience

 Participating in The Great Gulp is a fun way to spark awareness about tap water.
 Create an even larger splash with the sample activities listed below.
 Combining your Great Gulp celebration with these activities can also earn your school points towards Ontario EcoSchools certification.

 - Host a 30 minute whole school assembly: Promote the benefits of tap water.
 Allow student to be creative through song, visual arts or an informative presentation.

 - World Water Day: Create a Media Campaign: Students explore water conservation and the impact that human activity has on natural resources.
 Visit Ontario EcoSchools Curriculum Archives under grade 4-8 for full details on how to design and implement a campaign.

 - Learn the cost of water: Compare the price of drinking water in Peel Region to the cost of other life requirements.
 Discuss how this compares with essential versus non-essential expenses.